About

 Northern Mallee LLEN Region

 Situated in North-West Victoria, the Northern Mallee Local Learning & Employment Network (NMLLEN) region covers almost ten per cent of the State.
-NMLLEN encompasses all of the Mildura Rural City Council Local Government Area as well as the township of Robinvale (Swan Hill Rural City Council LGA).
+Northern Mallee LLEN encompasses all of the Mildura Rural City Council Local Government Area as well as the township of Robinvale (Swan Hill Rural City Council LGA).

 The region offers a broad range of educational facilities including pre-schools, primary schools, secondary schools, SuniTAFE campuses and La Trobe University campus Mildura and Monash Rural Health Mildura.